[!TIP|label:references:]

 AQL supports specifying time intervals for queries using relative time.
 In other words, the time interval for the query will always be relative to the time that the query is run, so you don't have to change or formulate the time period, in some other way, each time the query is run.
 For example, you may want to run a query over the last day, or for the time period up to two weeks ago.

-Relative time is specified using the following two operators:
+relative time is specified using the following two operators:

 OPERATORS | PARAPHRASE |